 It wasn’t until 1939 that a new class of insecticides called DDT was developed.
 This insecticide was developed by Paul Muller in 1939 in order to counter the pest problems.
 Since then, a new way of farming has emerged where the use of synthetic chemicals is highly endorsed.

-In the 1940’s, at the same time as this industrialisation of agriculture began, a movement called the organic movement began in order to counter the problem of these new insecticides and fertilizers.
-Over the decades, the organic movement has taken pace as people become sick of the health hazards of these synthetic chemicals.
+In the 1940’s, at the same time as the industrialization movement of agriculture began, a movement called the organic movement began in order to counter the problem of these new insecticides and fertilizers.
+Over the decades, the organic movement has taken pace as people become tired of the health hazards of these synthetic chemicals.
 Today, organic products occupy prime shelf space in the big chain supermarkets.